yecandir/hardhat-gui/README.md

 # hardhat-gui

-A Graphical User Interface for testing with wallet.
+A Graphical User Interface for testing contracts with wallet.

 ## What